Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces: Introduction

 \section{Introduction}

-We continue the analysis of (linear) aspects of the black hole stability problem in the spirit of earlier works by Dyatlov, Vasy and the author \cite{DyatlovQNM,HintzVasySemilinear,HintzVasyQuasilinearKdS,VasyMicroKerrdS} by studying linear \emph{tensor-valued} wave equations on perturbations of Schwarzschild-de Sitter spaces with spacetime dimension $n\geq 4$; in particular, this includes wave equations for differential forms and symmetric 2-tensors.
+We continue the analysis of (linear) aspects of the black hole stability problem by studying linear \emph{tensor-valued} wave equations on perturbations of Schwarzschild-de Sitter spaces with spacetime dimension $n\geq 4$; in particular, this includes wave equations for differential forms and symmetric 2-tensors.
 In our main result, we establish exponential decay up to a finite-dimensional space of resonances:

-\begin{thmi} Let $(M,g)$ denote a Kerr-de Sitter spacetime in $n\geq 4$ spacetime dimensions, with small angular momentum.
+\begin{thmi} Let $(M,g)$ denote a Kerr-de Sitter spacetime with small angular momentum.
 Let $\cE\subset\cT_k$ be a subbundle of the bundle $\cT_k$ of (covariant) rank $k$ tensors on $M$, so that the tensor wave operator $\Box_g=-\tr\nabla^2$ acts on sections of $\cE$; for instance, one can take $\cE$ to be equal to $\cT_k$, symmetric rank $k$-tensors or differential forms of degree $k$.
 Let $\Omega$ denote a small neighborhood of the domain of outer communications, bounded beyond but close to the cosmological and the black hole horizons by spacelike boundaries, and let $t_*$ be a smooth time coordinate on $\Omega$.
 See Figure~\ref{FigDomain} for the setup.

 Then for any $f\in\CIc(\Omega,\cE)$, the wave equation $\Box_g u=f$ has a unique global forward solution (supported in the causal future of $\supp f$) $u\in\CI(\Omega,\cE)$, and $u$ has an asymptotic expansion